-Alia Farid (b.1985) lives and works in Kuwait and Puerto Rico, countries she is both from and whose complex colonial histories she reveals thorough drawings, objects, spatial installations and film.
-She has a Bachelor of Fine Arts from La Escuela de Artes Plásticas de Puerto Rico (San Juan), a Master of Science in Visual Studies from the Visual Arts Program at MIT (Cambridge, MA), and a Master of Arts in Museum Studies and Critical Theory from the Programa d’Estudis Independents at MACBA (Bareclona).
+Alia Farid (b.1985) lives and works in Kuwait and Puerto Rico.
+She has a Bachelor of Fine Arts from La Escuela de Artes Plásticas de Puerto Rico (San Juan), a Master of Science in Visual Studies from the Visual Arts Program at MIT (Cambridge, MA), and a Master of Arts in Museum Studies and Critical Theory from the Programa d’Estudis Independents at MACBA (Barcelona).

 I began making work between art, architecture and urban anthropology.
 Today I’m still interested in these areas, but with a much more focused point on telling how informal networks are forced to make up for lack of formal structure as one of the things I value most is the subversive quality of work that goes unnoticed.